ai-ml-workshops/ai-quarkus-langchain4j-doc-retrieval/README.md

 # Document Retrieval for Language Models with PostgreSQL pgVector store

-In this execise, we will deconstruct the RAG pattern to understand how it works under the hood.
-We will see how we can customize it and use our own knowledge base and embedding model.
+In this exercise, we will explore the **Retrieval Augmented Generation (RAG)** pattern and delve into its underlying mechanisms.
+We will learn how to customize it by integrating our own knowledge base and embedding model.

 ## 1. Embedding model

-One of the core components of the RAG pattern is the embedding model.
-The embedding model is used to transform the text into numerical vectors.
-These vectors are used to compare the text and find the most relevant segments.

-Selecting a good embedding model is crucial.
-In the previous execise, we used the default embedding model provided by OpenAI.
-You can however use your own embedding model as well.

-In this execise, we will use the [bge-small-en-q](https://huggingface.co/neuralmagic/bge-small-en-v1.5-quant){target="_blank"} embedding model.

-==Add the following dependency to your `pom.xml` file:==
+The RAG pattern relies heavily on an embedding model.
+This model plays a vital role in transforming textual data into numerical vectors.
+These vectors, in turn, serve as the foundation for comparing different text passages and identifying the most relevant segments.

+The choice of embedding model significantly impacts the RAG pattern's effectiveness.
+While OpenAI provides a default embedding model, you have the flexibility to integrate a custom embedding model that better aligns with your specific data and requirements.

+For this exercise, we'll be leveraging the [bge-small-en-q](https://huggingface.co/neuralmagic/bge-small-en-v1.5-quant) embedding model.
+This model offers a good balance between performance and efficiency.

+Open the `pom.xml` file to ensure if the **langchain4j-embeddings-bge-small-en-q** extension is already added to the Quarkus project.

 ```xml
 <dependency>